Mitsubishi Materials Corporation

 We promote creating working environments that enable our employees to strike a balance between their work and their home life.
 We strive to develop and expand a variety of support systems in order to create an environment where every employee can take on the challenge of career advancement while realizing a work style that suits the events in their lives.

-In fiscal 2023, we introduced a Work-from-home System for the entire Company, including plants, to help employees work with more flexibility while improving productivity, as well as a Remote Work System for managers.
+In the fiscal year ended March 2023, we introduced a Work-from-home System for the entire Company, including plants, to help employees work with more flexibility while improving productivity, as well as a Remote Work System for managers.
 We also abolished the core times from the flextime systems in place at our Head Office locations and some of our other business sites, supporting employees in adopting a more flexible way of working.
+In the fiscal year ended March 2024, we introduced a trial system for side jobs/side businesses and in the fiscal year ending March 2025, we began full-scale operation of this system.

 Systems Supporting Flexible Workstyles